BakhtiyorRasulov/exadel-devops-sandbox/Task5/README.md

     default_container_command: sleep 1d
 ```
 To access these variable jinja2 templating is used.
-container_count is how many containers to create (deploy: replicas)
+* container_count is how many containers to create
-default_container_name: is container name
+* default_container_name: is container name
-default_container_image any container image (maybe hello-world, ubuntu)
+* default_container_image any container image (maybe hello-world, ubuntu)
-default_container_command command to do inside container
+* default_container_command command to do inside container

 Tasks section will define what kind of tasks should be done.
-Tasks inside section are built-in modules of ansible which can connect with differen applications.
+Inside tasks section are built-in modules of ansible which can connect with different applications.

-For example if we want to `apt update` ubuntu machine:
+For example if we want to `apt update` before installing aptitude package in ubuntu machine:
 ```yaml
 apt:
     name: aptitude